 JOIN US TO OBSERVE THE BOREAL BIRDS OF THE ADIRONDACKS!

-The three-day Adirondack Birding Festival features birding hikes, walks, safaris, outings, and seminars throughout Hamilton County.
+This four day Adirondack Birding Festival features birding hikes, walks, safaris, outings, and seminars throughout Hamilton County.
 All field trips are free and registration is required for each outdoor event.

 The festival reaches into the vast Adirondack wilds of Hamilton County and includes the surrounding forests of our hamlets: Long Lake, Indian Lake, Speculator, Raquette, Blue Mountain Lake, Piseco, Morehouse, Lake Pleasant, and Inlet.
 Affordable lodging is available, so you and your birding partners can enjoy a comfortable evening retreat to refuel and refresh as the festivities advance.